zuri-training/Chunk-File-Team-47/README.md

+FOR DEPLOYMENT THE Chunkr-Backend IS THE MAIN FOLDER, ALL THE FRONTEND HAS BEEN RENDERED THROUGH TEMPLATING IN THE BACKEND FOLDER

 Chunkr.io
 This is a platform that accepts CSV or JSON large files, and break them into smaller bits.
 Read below for better understanding. ⬇